 But also, I'd rather have an expert tell me if they're a good designer or not 100% because I am not an expert on these fields by any means.
 I know exactly what to look for when interviewing other engineers as a software engineer myself.
 With a designer, it's far more complicated.
 I know how to expose weaknesses, but on UX, I might miss more things.
 So I'd rather have a company like yours to tell me this is a sound designer, and then I can figure out if I like her or not.

 Just isolating the process of fixing issues in terms of experience and good looks is great because it gives me room to think more strategically about what we should do.
 After all, there are a lot of problems we fixed on the platform that doesn't look good.

-So transferring all that to her opens up my headspace to focus on other things like strategy, what games or whatever we can build, or just work more with the team or with the students we're serving.
+So transferring all that to a new designer opens up my headspace to focus on other things like strategy, what games or whatever we can build, or just work more with the team or with the students we're serving.
 It's great to have that part of the process isolated.
 I just have to say we have an issue.
-For example, we need a table to handle all the student's progress, and then she takes that and runs with it.
-I need to give her the problem, and she handles the rest.
+For example, we need a table to handle all the student's progress, and then a designer takes that and runs with it.
+I need to give them the problem, and then they handle the rest.

 Overall, the team's performance has also improved.
 We encourage both designers and non-designers to take skill tests, participate in UX design challenges, or engage with theory through courses.
 These activities greatly improve the UX team without requiring excessive effort, time, or financial resources.

 100%, I would do it again and recommend to any company that wants to improve UX hiring process.